hspazio/hspazio.github.io/_posts/2017-11-05-ruby-threads-and-queues.markdown

 Ruby has concurrency primitives built in its standard library.
 Today we start with the fundamental blocks and we will move to more complex patterns later on.

-To access to these building blocks we need to first require the `thread` library.
-This will let us use the `Thread` and `Queue` objects as well as many others that we will see later on.
+To access these building blocks we need to first require the `thread` library.
+This will let us use the `Thread` and `Queue` objects as well as many others that we will see in other posts.

-First we start with a simple design where a producer queues jobs for a consumer.
-The producer could be a web server queuing email notifications to be sent out, a main thread in a crawler that queues urls to downloader components (consumer)... the list could be long.
+Today we start with a simple design where a producer queues jobs for a consumer to process them.
+The producer could be a web server queuing email notifications to be sent out, a main thread in a crawler that queues urls to downloader components... the list could be long.

 The first tool we are going to need is a queue.
+A queue is thread-safe which means we can build a lot of concurrency patterns with just that.
 {% highlight ruby %}
 require 'thread'

 work = Queue.new
 {% endhighlight %}

 We will use this queue to communicate between the producer and the consumer.

 Then we can flesh out a basic consumer which will run in a loop, will produce some jobs and will push them on to the queue we just created.

 {% highlight ruby %}
 producer = Thread.new do